||4 months ago|

 version- human readable only, not meant to be parsed

 cover- a JPG or PNG image which can be anywhere in the directory structure.
-For accessibility, and also because clipping will occur when maintaining the aspect ratio of the image - do NOT use text in the image.
+For accessibility, and also because clipping may occur when maintaining the aspect ratio of the image, authors should NOT use text in the image.

 title: Star Maker author: Olaf Stapledon index: ./capsule/index.gmi gpubVersion: 1.0.0